Jona-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Creates a symbolic link to /bin/ls, named __ls__ in the working directory
+copies all the HTML files from the current working directory